Ultralight bass fishing is growing in popularity for a few reasons:

 It opens up new, smaller waters as fishing options and is great for traveling fishermen as they can carry the light gear relatively easily and can really help boost your catch on quiet days.

-In this article we break down some of the basics of utralight bass fishing.
+In this article, we break down some of the basics of ultralight bass fishing.

-Ultralight graphite (carbon fibre rods) are the go here and usually a good ultralight rod paired with a good ultralight spinning reel and line of less than 6lbs breaking strain.
+Ultralight graphite (carbon fiber rods) are the go here and usually a good ultralight rod paired with a good ultralight spinning reel and line of less than 6lbs breaking strain.

 You want just enough capability to stop a large bass if you encounter one but gear that’s still delicate and sensitive as well as being able to throw the light lures we use in this type of fishing.